 at the Galante Funeral Home 2800 Morris Avenue Union NJ 07083

 The Funeral Service will be held at 1 PM in the Funeral Home

 Entombment will follow in Hollywood Memorial Park 1500 Stuyvesant Avenue Union, N.J.
 07083

-To send flowers to Jacqueline's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jacqueline Diliberti, please visit our floral store.